Snorkeling the Coral Triangle!

 Meals provided: B,L,D

-On our way to the Bandas we will visit several islands with possibilities that include Reong, Romang, Teun, and Manuk where pristine coral reefs dominate the shorelines of these islands born of fire.
+On our way to the Bandas we will visit several islands that may include Reong, Romang, Teun, and Manuk where pristine coral reefs dominate the shorelines of these islands born of fire.
 Our itinerary during this period is strictly dependent upon weather.
-Overnight TBD
+Overnight Gaia Love.

 Meals provided: B,L,D